pwin/owlready2/README.rst

 version 2 - 0.11
 ****************

+* Use Class.property.indirect() for indirect Class property (instead of Class.property)
 * Bugfixes:
   - Fix creation of an individual that already exists in the quadstore
   - Fix missing import of EntityClass in class_construct.py